UdrK/Stockfly/readme.md

 already considered, quiescence search to mitigate the horizon problem, heuristics to make a better static evaluation
 - Rules aided playing for endgames

-With the regards to the GUI i plan on using python's chess library as an interface.
-I suspect move input would still be command line based but i'm ok with it.
+With the regards to the GUI i am currently using python's chess library to generate a SVG file representing the board, this is then display using QT.
+Move input is command line based but i'm ok with it.

 Finally for the computer vision part of the project i plan on using a webcam to gather a dataset and probably train some version of yolo to do the object detection and classification.
 I'm still unsure on how to transform this data into a FEN to feed to the engine.